Virusnest/SoftwareDevSAT/Criteria 9/HowToPlay.md

 | Cancelling         | Matching die removes same-value dice in same column on opponent’s grid |
 | Game End Condition | When a board is full; higher total wins                                |

+# Beta Test Instructions

+Please follow the steps below.

+There are no right or wrong answers, just use the program as see fit.

+## Instructions

+1. Launch the program.

+2. Navigate the menus and interface freely, as you see fit.

+3. Try to complete one round of gameplay if possible.

+While using the program, pay attention to:

+- Which parts of the UI you find easy or obvious to use.

+- Which parts you find confusing, unclear, or difficult.

+- Any bugs or glitches you encounter.

+## Feedback

+After you finish, please provide feedback on the google form.